galetap/demrat/README.md

 experiment with the `demrat` package before downloading it and without having to read through the documentation below.

+Note, that the shiny application is currently hosted on the shinyapps.io public server.
+The access to the server is limited to 25 active hours per month and application may be temporarily inaccessible if the limit is exceeded.

 ## Installation and loading the demrat package

 - Install the latest developmental version from